MetaMask/metamask-docs/snaps/reference/jest.md

 ---
-description: Jest end-to-end testing reference
+description: See the Jest API and options reference.
 ---

 # Jest API and options